Location: Winther Hall 1005

-Like any working library media specialist the student will find that work on some of these projects and the portfolio itself will have to be done outside of scheduled work hours.
+Like any working librarian, the student will find that work on some of these projects and the portfolio itself will have to be done outside of scheduled work hours.
 In addition to the large projects, the student will be doing and discussing a wide range of activities related to the everyday work of a school or public librarian.
-The checklist (school library, public library, combined) will help guide the student and the cooperating librarian on these activities.
+The checklist (school library, public library) will help guide the student and the cooperating librarian on these activities.
 This will be reflected in the daily log which is submitted weekly (bi-weekly for combined practicum).
 For those in LIBMEDIA 793c, most of the projects will be done in one's own district.

 The practicum agreement actually consists of several parts:

-This completion checklist will be completed by the university supervisor after receiving the student's portfolio:
+This completion checklist will be completed by the university supervisor after receiving the student's capstone portfolio:

 |The time log reflects minimum clock hour requirements

 |All projects in the plan have been completed at an acceptable level.